jayvelayo/jayvelayo.github.io/index.md

 <div class="info" markdown="1">

 ## Introduction
-Building robots has always been a passion of mine.
-There's nothing more satisfying than designing, testing, and deploying completed designs that aim to enhance performance, stability, and efficiency.
-My involvement in student design teams, and previous work experience have shaped me to become an analytical and dependable engineer.
-I always give my full attention to details in every project lifecycle to ensure that technical functionalities are met.

-My passion lies in programming embedded systems using C or C++.
-I aspire to use my skills in concurrency and real-time system design to create products that can meet functional requirements in an effective manner.
-In my free time, I use these skills to create simple yet meaningful designs that showcases my understanding.
-Therefore, I'm looking for an opportunity to translate my experience into products that aim to solve real-world problems with logical and innovative solutions.
-As a fresh graduate, I'm excited to learn from more experienced members and be able to contribute to the industry.
-I'm also not afraid to work in a hands-on setting, whether it be in an instrumentation lab or in a machine shop setting.
+As a Software engineer, my passion lies in working with embedded systems.
+In my 3+ years experience writing real-time, multithreaded software, I apply the most suitable software design patterns to create products that promotes excellence and efficiency.
+I have hands-on experience working with microcontrollers namely ARM Cortex M7, and programming network sockets such as TCP/IP.
+My peers and managers have complimented my work ethics, particularly my independence and communication skills.
+I strive to surpass expectations by using my attention to detail to optimize even the smallest components.
+I'm always looking for new opportunities to translate my experience and knowledge to solve real-world problems with logical and innovative solutions.

 ## Technical Skills
-* Programming: C/C++, Assembly, C#, Python, MATLAB, Visual Basic
+* Programming: C, C++, Python, Assembly, C#, Visual Basic
 * System Design: Real-time Design, Concurrent Programming, Control Theory, Digital Systems Design
-* Hardware Design: Arduino, MSP430, ESP8266 WiFi Module, I2C, SPI, UART, Motors, Sensors
+* Hardware Design: ARM Cortex M7, Arduino, MSP430, ESP8266 WiFi Module, Socket Programming, Serial Communications, Motors, Sensors
-* Software: Visual Studio, Code Composer Studio, KiCAD, SolidWorks, Excel VBA
+* Software: Visual Studio, Code Composer Studio, Excel VBA
-* Project Management: Git, SVN, UML, Jira
+* Project Management: Git, SVN, UML, Jira, Redmine

 ## Interests
-* **Self driving cars** - It's a new and upcoming technology which I think will create a lasting impact technologically and socially.
-* **Sustainable / Alternate Energy** - With the growing need for power production, I'm interested in the use of sustainable energy sources which benefits the global ecosystem.
+* **Sustainable / Alternate Energy** - With the growing need for power production, I'm interested in the use of sustainable energy sources to reduce the carbon emission in the world
+* **Physical Fitness** - Working on my physical health has improved my discipline and work ethics to meet my personal goals
 * **Outdoor Activities** - Living in Vancouver where it boasts the most beautiful scenery, I take my chance to explore nature and take part in outdoor activities.

 ## Projects